KojoBailey/binary-cpp-library/README.md

 # [binary++](https://github.com/KojoBailey/binary-cpp-library)
-\[WARNING] This documentation is currently outdated and in need of updating.
-This warning will disappear once resolved.

 This library for **C++11 and newer** assists reading from and writing to **binary data**, making use of my own experience as a reverse engineer.

 It aims to: